carloscfgos1980/ZTM_Javascript-Advance-course/10. Error Handling/README.md

 https://academy.zerotomastery.io/courses/advanced-javascript-concepts/lectures/12553040

-Error is a native constructor function in Javascript and i can create new instances of this error and we can pass a message: new Error('ooops')
+Error is a native constructor function in Javascript and I can create new instances of this error and we can pass a message: new Error('ooops')

 <throw> keyword.
 This stops the execution of the program